yuzhou2/swagger-doclet/README.md

 	<tr><td>-fieldMaxTags</td><td>This adds additional tags to the list of javadoc tags used for setting the max value of a model field.
 The default list contains max, maximum.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-fieldDefaultTags</td><td>This adds additional tags to the list of javadoc tags used for setting the default value of a model field.
+The default list contains default, defaultValue.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-fieldAllowableValuesTags</td><td>This adds additional tags to the list of javadoc tags used for setting the allowable values (a.k.a. enum values) of a model field.
+The default list contains allowableValues, valies, enum.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-resourcePriorityTags</td><td>This adds additional tags to the list of javadoc tags used for setting the priority of a resource for order in the resource listing/service.json.
 The default list contains resourcePriority, resourceOrder.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-resourceDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of a resource in the esource listing/service.json.
 The default list contains resourceDescription.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>